A Simple Trick to Improve your Landscape Photography

 However, for landscape photography, we generally want to minimize the background blur, as the background is often the main feature of the photo, with the foreground simply a lovely accessory.

-In the below photo, we want the distant sandstone wall in focus, as well as the person, so we are careful to not be too close to the person, or else the background could become blurry.
+In the below photo, we want the distant sandstone wall in focus—as well as the person—so we are careful not to get too close to the person, or else the background could become blurry.

 Thus, you may want to consider moving further away from the foreground element as a way of ensuring both it and your background stay in focus with an average aperture rating (like f/8 or f/11).
 Even with a big f/number like f/22, being super close to your foreground will result in a still-blurred background.